 Allan was kind, he was funny, he had a wonderful laugh, and a wit as dry and formidable as Sherar’s Grade in July.
 I remember him telling me once that his sister Jan was the most socially adept person he had ever known.
 “She knows everybody’s name, everybody’s birthday, everybody’s cat’s name and probably everybody’s cat’s birthday.”

 Allan and cat, both unimpressed.
-Both are sure you could do better if you put your mind to it.
+They are sure you could do better if you put your mind to it.

 Missing Allan

-In our last conversation just a couple of weeks before he died, Allan, typically, spent little time talking about himself.
+In our last conversation, Allan, typically, spent little time talking about himself.
 He said he had kidney cancer but mentioned it almost casually, and said he was treating it with immune therapy.
-He asked about my son Alex, a game developer in California, and shared his delight in holding his first grandchild, James, from daughter Katie.
+He asked about my son Alex, a game developer in California, and about how my wife and I were enjoying retirement.

 Two weeks after we spoke, he died.